intermine/im-docs/docs/webapp/admin/tagging.rst

 === Tagging template queries ===

-Log in to the webapp with the administrator account and navigate to the "Saved template queries" tab in !MyMine.
+Log in to the webapp with the administrator account and navigate to the "Saved template queries" tab in MyMine.

 [[Image(template_tag_add3.png)]]